Helene Brehm: Childhood and education

 She was the youngest child of the mayor of Abterode Johannes Brehm and his second wife Karoline Neuschäfer, born seven years after her older sister Marie.

 First she went to school in Abterode and later as the only girl among 17 boys a private school of pastor Wilhelm Johann Hermann Coing, priest in the parish of Abterode from 1843 through 1867.

 She started to read very early.
 It was advantages that her godfather Geord Dern ran the local post office in the house of the Brehm family, which also served as the living room.
 This way she could conveniently browse through new newspapers and journals.

-At the age of two she suffered from scarlet fever, which permanently damaged her eye sight.
+At the age of two she suffered from scarlet fever, which permanently damaged her eyesight.

 Profession and later life

 The pastor who taught her suggested to her parents, that as she was a bookworm, she should be allowed to go to university.
 Her parents decided that the profession of a school teacher would be the best choice for her.

 So she went to the Carolinen school (Carolinenschule) in Eisenach, Germany, and became a teacher.
 After which she spent another year at her parents house and then took a position at höhere Mädchenschule in Bad Homburg v. d.
 Höhe.
 In May 1884 she was appointed at the city school (Stadtschule) in Rinteln, where she taught for nearly 35 years.

-She had to retire from this position in spring 1919 because her eye sight was failing as a result of the scarlet fever early in life.
+She had to retire from this position in spring 1919 because her eyesight was failing as a result of the scarlet fever early in life.